GIOVRUSSO/Control-Group-Code/Time Scale dynamics/readme.txt

-This folder contains files useful to simulate dynamical systems on time scales
+This folder contains files useful to simulate dynamical systems on time scales and replicate our experiments.